hamari-agency/aero-commerce-docker/README.md

   - `MAIL_HOST=mailhog`
   - `MAIL_PORT=1025`
   - `MAIL_FROM_ADDRESS=<your_email_address>`
-- Run `docker exec -it php php artisan config:cache` to clear config cache.
+- Run `docker exec -it aero_php php artisan config:cache` to clear config cache.
 - Restart Docker `docker-compose restart`.

 To see the dashboard and view any emails coming through the system, visit [localhost:8025](http://localhost:8025).